 In 2006 the only coin of Lomar was issued, a 1 Kurant piece in bronze that depicted the arms of Lomar, the Arctic Wolf and the Polaris Star.

 All of this meant that Lomar stood – and stands still – as one of the most successful virtual government projects in the history of the internet.
 In 2009, however, a major software and database failure placed its future in jeopardy.
 With no backups available, activities were suspended and serious consideration was given as to whether Lomar should continue.
 In 2012, Lomar returned with a limited internet presence and support was sought from outside agencies and individuals for it to resume its work.
-The sudden and unexpected death of its Regent in the following year again called a halt to its activities, and so Lomar now waits to discover the next chapter in its existence.
+The sudden and unexpected death of its Regent in the following year proved a serious setback.
+In the light of the ongoing world pandemic from 2019 onwards Lomar has suspended plans for further active humanitarian outreach indefinitely, and at present its only activity is continued administrative support for existing members and associates.